TalhaAkhlaq/ECE-474-1-Bayesian-Machine-Learning/Project 3: Linear Classification/readme.md

 - Select a binary classification dataset with **only numerical features** from:
   - Kaggle (https://www.kaggle.com/)
-  - or UCI Machine Learning Repository (https://archive.ics.uci.edu)
+  - UCI Machine Learning Repository (https://archive.ics.uci.edu)

 - Apply both classifiers to the new dataset